Noncommutative discriminants via Poisson primes

 This derivation is explicitly given by \prref{Poisson-brack}.
 Every Poisson prime $p \in C_\ep$ also gives rise to a derivation $\partial_p$ of $C_\ep$ such that

 The primes in \thref{discr-symp} need to satisfy

-In fact, when phrased differently, the procedure (3) can be applied to the general situation when the conditions in \thref{discr-symp} (ii) are not satisfied. \prref{Poisson-brack} determines the Poisson brackets of $d_N(\YY : \tr)$ with all hamiltonians on $\Spec C_\ep$ from which one can determine the evolution of $d_N(\YY : \tr)$ under all hamiltonian flows on $\Spec C_\ep$.
+In fact, the procedure (3) can be also applied to the general situation when the conditions in \thref{discr-symp} (ii) are not satisfied. \prref{Poisson-brack} determines the Poisson brackets of $d_N(\YY : \tr)$ with all hamiltonians on $\Spec C_\ep$ from which one can determine the evolution of $d_N(\YY : \tr)$ under all hamiltonian flows on $\Spec C_\ep$.

 {\bf{(4)}} Filtrations of the algebra $R$ can be used to obtain leading term results for $d(R_\ep/C_\ep)$, see \cite[Proposition 4.10]{CPWZ2}.
 They put further restrictions on what Poisson primes can appear in the expansion in \thref{discr-symp} (ii) by comparing the leading terms of the two sides.
 In concrete situations these filtrations are different from the gradings in (1).